trung205/f/README.md

 functionality to many different systems (at the cost of a few ms of network latency).

 An example would be image processing.
-Resizing, cropping and editing may not be done frequently on your webserver, but when it does, it can slow everything down.
+Resizing, cropping and editing may not be done frequently on your webserver, but when it does happen, it can slow everything down.
 Offloading to a scalable, stateless microservice that your application simply calls via the `f` module is a simple solution.

 Another example would be the haversine distance formula given above.
 You may have found a great npm package, but what if that service functionality needs to be shared across multiple applications written in different languages?
-Python and Ruby are both capable of making simple HTTP requests to a microservice, but do not share npm in common with the Node ecosystem.
-We plan to have more SDKs out in the coming months. :)
+Python and Ruby are both capable of making simple HTTP requests to a microservice, but do not share packages in common with the Node ecosystem.
+Microservices solve this problem.

+We plan to have more SDKs out in the coming months, you can also [run your microservices from the web](https://github.com/poly/f-web). :)

 ## Where can I find Microservices to use?